-If you are a new immigrant to Canada it may seem difficult to get settled in a new country, and it may seem even more difficult to secure a Canadian mortgage.
-Luckily, in most cases your recent arrival should not penalize you and you will still be able to borrow at competitive market rates.
-There are some basic guidelines and unique financing options available for people in three general situations: individuals on work visas and landed immigrants who are employed; non-landed immigrants who are employed; and new immigrants who have not yet secured a job but have applied for, or have been granted, landed immigrant status.
+If you are a new immigrant to Canada it may be difficult to get settled in a new country, and even more difficult to secure a Canadian mortgage.
+Luckily, in most cases, your recent arrival should not penalize you.
+You will still be able to borrow at competitive market rates.
+There are some basic guidelines and unique financing options available for people in three general situations.
+Individuals on work visas and landed immigrants, those with a Permanent Residency that are employed.
+Non-landed immigrants who are employed.
+New immigrants who have not yet secured a job but have applied for, or have been granted, landed immigrant status or permanent residency.

-New Canadians must be employed for a minimum of three months before they are eligible to apply for a mortgage (This excludes transfers as part of a corporate relocation program).
-This rule is ensures that employees have passed the standard three month probationary period with their new employer and have a higher chance of maintaining employment.
-Lenders will also want to see a history of credit repayment, so if you can provide an international credit report from an organization such as Equifax or Transunion, or bank references from your country of origin, you will have a much stronger mortgage application.
+New to Canada clients must be employed for a minimum of three months before they are eligible to apply for a mortgage.
+This excludes corporate transfers as part of a relocation program.
+This rule ensures that employees have passed the standard three-month probationary period with their employer.
+Lenders will also want to see a history of credit repayment.
+If you can provide an international credit report from Equifax or Transunion, you will have a much stronger mortgage application.

-Establishing a Canadian credit history is another important step… and applying for a credit card is a perfect start.
+Establishing a Canadian credit history is another important step… and applying for a credit card is the perfect start.
 You may want to consider a secured credit card if you’re having trouble with traditional creditors.
 These cards are easier to acquire and work off of a sort of prepayment method.
-For example, if you are approved for a $1000 limit on a secured card, you pay the creditor $1000 upfront as security, and after demonstrating that you are able to fulfill your repayment obligations, (this traditionally lasts about one year), you will get that money back.
+For example, if you are approved for a $1000 limit on a secured card, you pay the creditor $1000 upfront as security.
+After demonstrating that you are able to fulfill your repayment obligations for a year, the initial deposit is returned to you.

-Lenders recognize that it can difficult to initially establish Canadian credit so they will consider credit history from alternative sources such as copies of utility bills that show regular payments being made (for at least twelve months) or even a letter from a previous landlord showing twelve months of on-time payments.
-Remember, you are only considered ‘new’ for your first three years in the country, so after those thirty-six months any extra flexibility afforded to new immigrants will disappear.
+Lenders recognize that it can be difficult to initially establish Canadian credit.
+Lenders will consider alternative credit sources such as copies of utility bills that show regular payments being made (for at least twelve months) plus a letter from the landlord showing twelve months of rent paid on-time.
+Remember, you are only considered ‘new’ for your first three years in the country, so after those thirty-six months, any extra flexibility offered to new immigrants will disappear.

 Individuals on Work Visas and Employed Landed Immigrants

-Individuals on work visas and landed immigrants who are employed for a minimum of three months can qualify for up to 95% financing as long as they have a strong international credit report or can provide proof of one year worth of on-time payments of two alternative credit sources.
+Individuals on work visas and landed immigrants who are employed for a minimum of three months can qualify for up to 95% financing as long as they have a strong international credit report or can provide proof of a year’s worth of on-time payments for two alternative sources of credit.
 This can include utility bills, cell phone bills, cable bills, etc.

 Employed Non-Landed Immigrants